 Contractor shall maintain at all times a trained, skilled staff, which understands and maintains confidentiality of participants and records.
 Confidentiality of participants is maintained by staff.
-Inservice training shall be provided at least monthly for staff in order to maintain a well-trained staff.
-Contractor shall maintain qualified staff to provide Drug / Alcohol services.
+In-

 All programs and facilities shall be in full compliance with applicable county, state, and federal laws, ordinances, rules, certifications and regulations and shall remain in full compliance during the term of this Agreement.